Search

 Community Support Services

-Meeting Spaces - Ferndale Library
+Meeting Spaces - Deming Library

 Library meeting and conference rooms are available for reservation when they are not being used by library groups or government organizations.
 Meeting room reservations are on a first-come, first-serve basis and may be made no more than 24 weeks in advance.